 The Surface Laptop Go retains the premium look and feel of the Surface Laptop 3, albeit with a slightly lower resolution display and less processing power.
 It's already on sale in the US, with the UK release date fast approaching.

-When will the Surface Laptop Go be released?
+When was the Surface Laptop Go released?

 Despite having to forgo its usual hardware event, Microsoft announced the Surface Laptop Go on 1 October.

 The device was released on 13 October in the US, although we had to wait until 27 October in the UK.